 Baggage carried in the cabin, free of charge, which you are fully responsible for.

-Hand Baggage is all items that can be accommodated in the appropriate compartment (under the seat in front of you, or in the overhead compartment) with maximum dimensions of 115 cm (55 in height x 40 cm length x 20 wide) and a maximum weight of 08Kg.
+Hand Baggage is all items that can be accommodated in the appropriate compartment (under the seat in front of you, or in the overhead compartment) with dimensions 55 in height x 35 cm length x 25 wide and a maximum weight of 08Kg.

 Each passenger is allowed to carry alcohol-based hand sanitizer in the cabin up to a maximum limit of 100ml.

-The number of items you can carry for free in the cabin depends on the fare type:
+The weight of hand luggage that you can carry in the cabin for free depends on the type of fare:

-Economy Light, Economy Plus, Economy Flex – 1 piece of hand baggage up to 08kgs.
+Economy Light, Economy Plus, Economy Flex – 1 piece of hand baggage up to 08kgs/17lbs.

-Morabeza Light, Morabeza Flex – 2 pieces of hand baggage up to 08kgs each.
+Morabeza Light, Morabeza Flex – 1 piece of hand baggage up to 10kgs/22lbs.

-Passengers are allowed to carry, for each baby or infant (less than two years) traveling with them, a portable stroller, bassinet, or a baby seat, in addition to the baby food necessary for the flight.
+Passengers are allowed to carry, for the baby (aged 0 to 23 months) traveling with them, a portable stroller, bassinet, or a baby seat, in addition to the baby food necessary for the flight which will be collected at the boarding gate.

 Items carried free of charge